Lutfor Rahman Riton

-Lutfor Rahman Riton is a Bangladeshi writer of young adult and children's literature.
-He earned Bangla Academy Literary Award for his contribution to children's literature in 2007.
-He is best known as a rhymester.
+Lutfor Rahman Riton is a Bangladeshi rhymester, a writer of young adult and children's literature.
+He earned Bangla Academy Literary Award for his contribution to children's literature in 2007 and Ekushey Padak in 2024.

 Early life and education

 Riton attended Nawabpur Government High School, Dhaka College and the University of Dhaka.

 Career

 Riton's work was first published in the newspaper The Daily Ittefaq.
 He started writing for adults and young readers in the early 1980s.
 As a professional writer, he first took up the pen and wrote rhymes against rajakars in 1979.
 He published a book called "Rajakar er Chhora" in 1990 which was highly appreciated by readers.
 Thus far, Riton has more than a hundred books published.
 He has been honored with numerous awards for his work.
 He received the Bangla Academy Literary Award in 2007 which is considered to be the highest honor and recognition in Bengali Literature.
 Sikandar Abu Zafar Award (1982), Agnari Bank Children's Literature Award (1982 & 1996), Dhaka University Award (1984), Dadabhai Children's Literature Award (1999), City-Ananda Alo Literature Award (2011) and Annadashankar Award (2011) are also some of the awards that he received for his contribution in Bengali literature.
 He also received Television Artists and Writers Association award for writing drama series and screenplays for children.

 One of Riton's unusual short story for children, "Tokai Amin Tokai Beral" (Ragpicker Amin Ragpicker Pussy Cat), was translated in English from Bangla by the National Professor of Bangladesh, Kabir Chowdhury (b.1923).
-In his note Professor Kabir Chowdhury wrote —“Riton in his work captures our socio-political milieu in a manner that is at once amusing and disturbing.
+In his note Professor Kabir Chowdhury wrote —"Riton in his work captures our socio-political milieu in a manner that is at once amusing and disturbing.
 It is replete with humorous anecdotes, satiric observations, tender situations as well as intriguing ones created by power-hungry crooked political leaders.
-Ragpicker Amin Ragpicker Pussy Cat is a tale told well, a realistic tale, although at places it is reminiscent of Lewis Carrol’s inimitable fantasy Alice in wonderland.
-Riton’s prose is smooth flowing, his plot well-constructed, his humour spontaneous and his satire free from malice and bitterness.
-Ragpicker Amin Ragpicker Pussy Cat does not belong to the traditional category of children’s literature.
+Ragpicker Amin Ragpicker Pussy Cat is a tale told well, a realistic tale, although at places it is reminiscent of Lewis Carrol's inimitable fantasy Alice in wonderland.
+Riton's prose is smooth flowing, his plot well-constructed, his humour spontaneous and his satire free from malice and bitterness.
+Ragpicker Amin Ragpicker Pussy Cat does not belong to the traditional category of children's literature.
 It is an unusual work which, hopefully, both adults and youngsters will enjoy."